 Taking the Guesswork out of Building a Data Driven Talent Strategy for Game Changing Success

-Within organizations, the skills required of leaders shift between managerial and executive levels.
+Within organizations, the executive leadership skills required of leaders shift between managerial and executive levels.
 An executive is not simply the best manager.
-The attributes that lead to successful executive leadership performance overlap with managerial skills but there are distinct profiles for each.
-Many leadership books fail to recognize this difference; however, some leading companies such as GE have clearly distinguished the requirements at each level in their organization.
+Successful executive leadership skills share some traits with managerial skills, but each has its own unique profile.
+Many leadership books overlook this difference.
+However, some top companies, like GE, clearly define what is needed at each level in their organization.
 Noel Tichy in his book on The Cycle of Leadership provides a clear explanation of differentiating skill sets needed at each level of leadership.
 The infamous Peter Principle results from advancing leaders into levels of leadership that do not match their competence.
 XBInsight has separate job categories for management through the director level and one for senior executives.
 This paper describes the differences we see in profiles between managerial and executive-level leaders.

-Strategic leadership is characteristic of executive leadership positions and requires broad thinking, guiding the actions and decision-making processes for the organization as a whole.
+Strategic leadership is important for executive leaders.
+It involves thinking broadly and guiding the actions and decisions of the entire organization.
 Strategic leadership competencies involve flexibility, the acquisition, and application of new information, monitoring the environment, as well as leading and persuading all organizational members with a clear sense of responsibility for what is best for the enterprise.
 Strategic leaders must be willing to learn, recognize and assimilate new information and apply it to organizational strategy.
-Effective strategic leaders not only tend to internal organizational issues but also understand and scan the external environment for factors that could affect the organization’s performance and functioning.
+Effective strategic leaders focus on internal issues within their organization.
+They also look at the outside world for factors that could impact how well the organization performs.

 Competency Differences by Job Profile

 Job Profiles based on the competencies of XBInsight display a pattern of results consistent with the leadership literature.
-An advantage to the XBInsight system is that all competency profiles are built based on job categories as well as specific job titles.
+One advantage of the XBInsight system is that it makes competency profiles.
+These profiles are based on job categories and specific job titles.
 This allows the system to compare candidates to what is relevant for the work rather than to an overly generic standard.
 Below are examples of two Job Profiles for an executive leadership position (i.e. VP of Sales) and a management position (i.e. Sales Manager).
 Hiring managers completed job analysis surveys resulting in the following Job Profiles.

 .table_component { overflow: auto; width: 100%; } .table_component table { border: 1px solid #dededf; height: 100%; width: 100%; table-layout: auto; border-collapse: collapse; border-spacing: 1px; text-align: left; } .table_component caption { caption-side: top; text-align: center; font-weight: bold; } .table_component th { border: 1px solid #dededf; background-color: #98b53c; color: #f7fbea; padding: 5px; } .table_component td { border: 1px solid #dededf; background-color: #f4f9ec; color: #000000; padding: 5px; }